cmatKhan/callingcards/README.md

 this point, and then partition your hard drive and install ubuntu.
 Or, google about and then let me know what works, and I'll update the readme.

-Alternatively, let me know, and I'll send you a a zipped version.
+Alternatively, email me, and I'll send you a a zipped version of the repo.

 Note: it isn't necessary to make the cc_tester directory -- call it whatever you like, or do this differently.
 Just make sure the path in the run script below